vizabi/reader-ddfservice/README.md

 For now __service__ is the only option with reader scope.

 In addition a dataset specific configuration object must be supplied in the __init()__ call.
-Vizabi supplies the dataset property of a data source as the configuration object.
+Vizabi supplies the config of a data source, as shown above.
 The supported options are:

     {
         name: "unhcr",          // the name of the dataset, the only property that is mandatory
-        version: "2019111203"   // a version string, if absent the default version supplied by the service will be used }
+        version: "2019111203",   // a version string, if absent the default version supplied by the service will be used
+        service: "http://localhost:3001" // it's possible to pass the service URL in here too.
+    }